aspuru-guzik-group/Pasithea/README.md

 Below are modules you can run to generate molecules and visualize the results:

-* `demo.py`: Experiment with the model on input molecular data.
-You may tweak the settings in `settings.yml`.
+* `demo.py`: Experiment with the model on the QM9 dataset.
+You may tweak some settings in `settings.yml`.

 * `distribution_analysis.py`: Visualize distribution shifts from a set of molecular transformations.

 * `test_mols.py`: Test and visualize individual molecular transformations.
-You may tweak the settings in `test_mol_settings.yml`.
+You may tweak some settings in `test_mol_settings.yml`, including test molecules of your choosing.

 ### References
 [1] Shen, Cynthia, Mario Krenn, Sagi Eppel, and Alan Aspuru-Guzik.
 "Deep Molecular Dreaming: Inverse machine learning for de-novo molecular design and interpretability with surjective representations." arXiv preprint arXiv:2012.09712 (2020).